ShubhraJha/Multiclass-Diabetes-Classification/README.md

 | Class | Diabetes class (target variable) |

 ---
+## Objective

+To build a simple yet effective logistic regression model for predicting diabetes categories while understanding the role of correlated medical parameters and their impact on predictive performance.

 ## Project Description
 This project applies Logistic Regression to predict different classes (types) of diabetes based on key clinical and biochemical features such as HbA1c, BMI, Cholesterol, and Age.
 The goal is to demonstrate a complete machine learning workflow, starting from data preprocessing and exploratory data analysis (EDA) to multicollinearity detection (VIF), model training, and performance evaluation.

-The dataset used represents a multiclass classification problem — where patients are categorized into different diabetes levels.
+The dataset used represents a multiclass classification problem — where patients are categorized into different diabetes levels

  ## The project helps understand: